The Blind Spot in Your Climate Strategy: Why TCFD Needs TNFD

 2. Deploy LEAP as a Plugin

-Locate the assets interfacing with stressed ecosystems.
+Locate assets that interface with stressed ecosystems.

 Evaluate the health of those ecosystems.